 - Pay off your mortgage.
 Mortgage is a form of debt.
-Recently, I have been under the conviction that we are to pay off our full mortgage on Ambassador Auditorium, and I believe that we will fully eradicate this debt through a campaign beginning in 2017.
+Recently, I have been under the conviction that we are to pay off our full mortgage on Ambassador Auditorium, and I believe that we will fully eradicate this debt.

 2. Honor God First with your Finances